Artificial Grass Installation Cost

 Get Prices

-The average cost of installing artificial grass is usually around £200 to £4,800 depending on the size of your garden, along with the thickness and quality of the material.
+In 2024, the average cost of installing artificial grass is between £200 – £4,800.
+The price you're quoted for this job will depend on the size of your garden, as well as the quality of materials you're using.

 Garden Size Grass Type & Thickness Avg.
 Cost